 Although the Blackhouse did not have a physical venue at the 2009 Sundance Film Festival (who in Black America wasn’t in DC for Obama’s Inauguration?), the Foundation remained committed to promoting black films and filmmakers by “going virtual.”
 During the 2009 Sundance Film Festival, theblackhouse.org website guided virtual attendees through the experiences of filmmakers and attendees on the ground in Park City with the blog, Tweets, screening schedules, posted film trailers, interviews and more.

-Highlights of the last three years of programming include the following:
+Highlights of programming include the following:

 – 2010: Sundance Film Festival roundtable discussion moderated by Elvis Mitchell engaging filmmakers and executives in a discussion about the state of independent film for black women.